| About the Club

 one of these or their relatives, then the SDAC is for you.
 We're a

 national club dedicated to the preservation and performance of these cars.
+Do I have to be an

 owner?
 No. SDAC is for enthusiasts that just really like these